Funding opportunity

 Webinar for potential applicants

-We held a webinar on 16 October 2023.
-This provided more information about the funding opportunity and a chance to ask questions.
+We will hold a webinar on 6 November 2024, 1:00pm to 2:00pm.
+This will provide more information about the funding opportunity and a chance to ask questions.

 Research disruption due to COVID-19